Cactooz/Cactooz/README.md

 I'm Hugo, a Swedish High-School student.

+- 🗺️ I’m currently working on random projects on my free time, currently a lot of Shell based projects.
+- 🌱 I’m currently learning more indepth Shell programming, as well as 3D programming in C#.
-I code in C#, JS, Python, Shell, Batch as well as HTML and CSS
+- 💾 I code in C#, JS, Python, Shell, Batch as well as HTML and CSS.
+- 🤔 I'm always open for tips and tricks :D

 <!--
 **hugobacher/hugobacher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.